plumvillage/newsletter/src/en/articles/br-phap-linh--two-leaves-at-the-tip-of-the-branch.md

 ## TED Countdown

-In October, Brother Phap Huu, Sister Lang Nghiem, Sister Hien Nghiem and I attended the TED Countdown event in Edinburgh.
+In October, Brother Phap Huu, Sister Lang Nghiem, Sister Hien Nghiem, and I attended the TED Countdown event in Edinburgh.
 It was an event designed to inspire and prepare people for the COP26, UN Climate Summit in Glasgow, which would take place a couple of weeks later.
 When we returned to Plum Village, we were all focussed on rejoining the annual Rains' Retreat.
 But so many people had been touched by the presence of the monastics in Edinburgh, especially by Sr. Hien Nghiem’s TED talk, that they then wanted to invite us to Glasgow as well.
 We quickly re-assessed the situation and found a way for two of us to represent the sangha at this historic event.

 {% image "article/br-phap-linh/CS21_20211015_2RL0936-crop4.jpg", "", "Sr. Hien Nghiem speaking at the TED Countdown Summit, 15 October 2021.
 Photo: Ryan Lash" %}
 <!-- Sister True Dedication speaks at Session 7 at TED Countdown Summit on October 15, 2021.
 TED Countdown Summit.
 October 12-15, 2021, Edinburgh, Scotland.
 Photo: Ryan Lash / TED -->